Custody Time Limits, including coronavirus protocol

 Before objections to bail are withdrawn, prosecutors are to consider all apparent bail risks with the police.
 The reasons for the decision must be recorded on file and be endorsed by the appropriate legal manager.
-The procedure in the National Standard (8.10) must be followed with written agreement by the police and proposed bail conditions.
-Local Managers must approve the release at a level approved by the CCP which should not be less than level D team leader.
+The procedure in the CTL National Standard 2020 (8.10) must be followed.
+Local Managers must approve the release at a level approved by the CCP, which should not be less than level D team leader.
 Cases involving certain serious allegations will need to be referred to more senior management.

 It will always be inappropriate to consent to the release of a defendant who continues to present a substantial bail risk.
 Bail in these circumstances must not be conceded to avoid judicial criticism or because it is feared that an application to extend a CTL will not succeed.
 It is very important that the judge hears and considers full legal argument in order for an appropriate decision to be made on the facts of the case and its preparation.

 A court order is required for a defendant's release.
 Therefore prosecutors should ensure the case is listed at court at the earliest opportunity to avoid the defendant being kept in custody any longer than necessary.

 Applications to extend a CTL are governed by section 22(3) of the Act, Regulation 7 and CrimPR 14.18.

 Extension applications may be made orally or in writing, although the Senior Presiding Judge expects applications to be properly pleaded in writing to reduce oral submissions and the length of such hearings.

 Rule 14.2(1)(c) CrimPR provides a judge with the discretion to hear applications to extend a CTL in the absence of the defendant.
 (For example, industrial action, adverse weather, or a defendant refuses to leave a cell.)